-Arrive in Ushuaia, Argentina - the world's southernmost city.
-Explore this vibrant Patagonian city, or stretch your legs in the surrounding forests.
+This morning, enjoy some time to explore this vibrant Patagonian city, or stretch your legs in the surrounding forests.
 Alternatively, consider a day trip off the beaten path into the raw nature of Tierra del Fuego.
 The island of Tierra del Fuego is a hiker's paradise with rugged snow-capped mountains, glaciers, flower-filled meadows and rich boggy wetlands.
 In the afternoon, we board our vessel, waiting to welcome us in port.
 After our mandatory safety drill, our expedition begins as we navigate through the calm waters of the famous Beagle Channel (named for Charles Darwin's ship).
 This steep-sided strait divides southern Tierra del Fuego between Chile and Argentina, and has been the jumping-off point for thousands of expeditions into the unknown.
 Watch out for whales and dolphins as we sail off the edge of the map into the tempestuous Drake Passage.

-DAY 2: At Sea - Towards Falkland Islands
+DAY 3: At Sea - En Route to Falkland Islands

 Following the ocean currents of the South Atlantic, we head towards the rarely-visited Falkland Islands (Islas Malvinas).
 While the indigenous Yaghan people of Tierra del Fuego may have visited the islands, the Falkland Islands (Malvinas) had no indigenous population when Europeans arrived in the early 16th Century.
 The islands' sovereignty has been contested ever since, with historical Spanish, French, British and Argentine claims; the islands were established politically as a British colony in 1840.
 Tensions resulted in a conflict over the islands between Britain and Argentina in 1982.
 The conflict left a lasting impact on the islands - while it spurred much-needed development assistance from the United Kingdom, the conflict also left much of the islands heavily mined.
 Since the conflict however, the islands have flourished, selling lucrative fishing rights to their rich waters.
 The de-mining operation was completed in 2020, celebrated by a football match on the last patch of de-mined ground between the islands' Governer and the Zimbabwean de-mining team who have made the Falklands their home.
-The waters between South Georgia and the Falklands are some of the richest in the world, with huge whale, seal and penguin populations feeding where cold Antarctic waters meet the warmer waters of the South Atlantic, so keep binoculars at the ready as we sail across the Antarctic convergence (especially around Shag Rocks).
+The waters around the Falklands are some of the richest in the world, with huge whale, seal and penguin populations feeding where cold Antarctic waters meet the warmer waters of the South Atlantic, so keep binoculars at the ready!
 Otherwise, join your Expedition Team lecturers to hear about these islands' fascinating history, biology and unique 'Kelper' (as the locals call themselves) culture.

-DAY 3: Falkland Islands - Day 3 & 4
+DAY 4: Falkland Islands, Visit Port Stanley - Day 4-5